arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 curl -k https://arangodb.9hoeffer.de:8529/_db/_system/_api/replication/clusterInventory --user root: | jq . | grep '"isReady"\|"allInSync"' | sort | uniq -c
 ```

-If all these checks are performed and are okay, the cluster is ready to
+If all these checks are performed and are okay, then it is safe to
-run a risk-free drain operation.
+continue with the clean out and drain procedure as described below.

 {% hint 'danger' %}
 If there are some collections with `replicationFactor` set to